-Special dates, memorable occasions and holidays can all leave us depleted and tired.
-That is why we need to work daily to own our grief and build our stamina for the times when the loss and heartache wash over us.
-It's all right if there are days when you need to take a knee.
-In those moments, carve out just a bit of time for personal reflection and affirmation.
-This is one event for which there is a prize just for waking up to face another day.
+Special dates, memorable occasions, and holidays can leave us depleted and tired.
+These feelings are why we need to work daily on our grief and build our stamina for the times when the loss and heartache wash over us.
+It’s alright if there are days when you need to take a knee.
+In these moments, carve out just a bit of time for personal reflection and affirmation.
+In this event, there is a prize for just waking up to face another day.

 Loss will be with us forever.
-But our loved ones are also with us forever.
-This assurance helps us continue to commit to making our days better, even when they're hard.
+But, our loved ones are also with us forever.
+This assurance helps us continue to commit to making our days better, even when they’re hard.
 Is our training regimen helping us improve and reach our personal best?
 Hopefully, with regular grief work, you will find more days when you take the round.
-And, as I've found, sometimes the punches just keep coming.
+But, as I’ve found, sometimes the punches just keep coming.
 As soon as we face one loss, another seems to come.
-It's OK to acknowledge the difficult times as well as the ways you've found to be your own basic coping skills.
-Pretty soon, you'll be refreshed and ready to face the next layer of thoughts, hurt and uncertainty.
+It’s OK to acknowledge the difficult times as well as the ways you’ve found basic coping skills.
+Pretty soon, you’ll be refreshed and ready to face the next layer of thoughts, hurt, and uncertainty.

 A New Understanding of Victory

-Grief has no finish line, so we must commit to establishing a pace that is comfortable, and sustainable.
-The goal is to be present, to participate in the journey and to strive alongside other survivors.
-We'll become more mentally, spiritually and emotionally fit, and it will be worth all the hard work.
-Our spirits will feel lighter and more joyful as we re-evaluate what it means to triumph through grief, if not "over" it.
+Grief has no finish line, so we must commit to establishing a pace that is comfortable and sustainable.
+The goal is to be present, participate in the journey, and strive alongside other survivors.
+We’ll become more mentally, spiritually, and emotionally fit, and all the hard work will be worth it.
+Our spirits will feel lighter and more joyful as we reevaluate what it means to triumph through grief, to cope with it rather than to “over” it.

 I tend to spend part of the fall season looking over the past year and taking stock.
-I reflect on this crazy existence by writing, by sweeping out the cobwebs in my my mind, by reflecting on what I have learned about life, love and loss.
+I reflect on this crazy existence by writing, sweeping out the cobwebs in my mind, and reflecting on what I have learned about life, love, and loss.

-Twenty-two months ago, my husband kissed me for the last time before succumbing to complications of lung cancer.
-It seems like it was yesterday; it seems like forever.
+Years ago, my husband kissed me for the last time before succumbing to complications of lung cancer.
+It seems like it was yesterday– it seems like forever ago.
 I miss him more as time goes by.

-I found this to also be true after losing my dad and grandmother, who both suffered for a period prior to their deaths.
+I found this to also be true after losing my dad and grandmother, who both suffered for a period before their deaths.
 My dad suffered debilitating strokes in the last year and a half of his life.
 Grandma’s decline was over about three years.
-It took some time for all the good, pretty memories to overcome the sadness, pain, changes and suffering that were present at the end.
+It took some time for all the good, pretty memories to overcome the sadness, pain, changes, and suffering that were present at the end.

 And, on the other hand, the very sudden deaths of my mother and son cut like a knife from the start.
 My mother showed no signs of illness when she died from sudden cardiac arrest at 62.
 My son was 33 when he died unexpectedly from service-related injuries.

-By Sandra Egts, Surviving mother of Marine Lance Cpl.
-Adam James White
+Sandra Egts is the surviving mother of U.S. Marine Corps Lance Corporal Adam James White.